Pekin Hardy Strauss Inc. Sells 614 Shares of Willis Towers Watson Public Limited (NASDAQ:WLTW)

-Pekin Hardy Strauss Inc. reduced its stake in Willis Towers Watson Public Limited (NASDAQ:WLTW) by 11.3% in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 4,812 shares of the financial services provider’s stock after selling 614 shares during the period.
-Pekin Hardy Strauss Inc.’s holdings in Willis Towers Watson Public were worth $1,101,000 at the end of the most recent reporting period.
+Pekin Hardy Strauss Inc. trimmed its position in shares of Willis Towers Watson Public Limited (NASDAQ:WLTW) by 11.3% during the 1st quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 4,812 shares of the financial services provider’s stock after selling 614 shares during the quarter.
+Pekin Hardy Strauss Inc.’s holdings in Willis Towers Watson Public were worth $1,101,000 at the end of the most recent quarter.

-Several other hedge funds have also modified their holdings of the stock.
-Barclays PLC raised its position in shares of Willis Towers Watson Public by 32.1% in the fourth quarter.
-Barclays PLC now owns 3,047,100 shares of the financial services provider’s stock worth $641,962,000 after buying an additional 739,568 shares in the last quarter.
+A number of other institutional investors have also recently bought and sold shares of the business.
+Barclays PLC boosted its position in Willis Towers Watson Public by 32.1% during the 4th quarter.
+Barclays PLC now owns 3,047,100 shares of the financial services provider’s stock valued at $641,962,000 after acquiring an additional 739,568 shares in the last quarter.
 Massachusetts Financial Services Co.
-MA raised its position in shares of Willis Towers Watson Public by 18.3% in the first quarter.
+MA boosted its position in Willis Towers Watson Public by 18.3% during the 1st quarter.
 Massachusetts Financial Services Co.
-MA now owns 2,919,075 shares of the financial services provider’s stock worth $668,117,000 after buying an additional 452,136 shares in the last quarter.
-Geode Capital Management LLC raised its position in shares of Willis Towers Watson Public by 8.5% in the first quarter.
-Geode Capital Management LLC now owns 2,403,571 shares of the financial services provider’s stock worth $548,782,000 after buying an additional 189,027 shares in the last quarter.
-Norges Bank purchased a new stake in shares of Willis Towers Watson Public in the fourth quarter worth $501,539,000.
-Finally, JPMorgan Chase & Co. raised its position in shares of Willis Towers Watson Public by 45.5% in the fourth quarter.
-JPMorgan Chase & Co. now owns 1,354,665 shares of the financial services provider’s stock worth $285,402,000 after buying an additional 423,735 shares in the last quarter.
-Institutional investors own 89.05% of the company’s stock.
+MA now owns 2,919,075 shares of the financial services provider’s stock valued at $668,117,000 after acquiring an additional 452,136 shares in the last quarter.
+Geode Capital Management LLC boosted its position in Willis Towers Watson Public by 8.5% during the 1st quarter.
+Geode Capital Management LLC now owns 2,403,571 shares of the financial services provider’s stock valued at $548,782,000 after acquiring an additional 189,027 shares in the last quarter.
+Norges Bank purchased a new position in shares of Willis Towers Watson Public during the fourth quarter valued at approximately $501,539,000.
+Finally, JPMorgan Chase & Co. grew its stake in shares of Willis Towers Watson Public by 45.5% in the 4th quarter.
+JPMorgan Chase & Co. now owns 1,354,665 shares of the financial services provider’s stock worth $285,402,000 after buying an additional 423,735 shares during the last quarter.
+89.05% of the stock is currently owned by institutional investors and hedge funds.

-The firm also recently announced a quarterly dividend, which was paid on Tuesday, June 15th.
-Investors of record on Monday, May 31st were paid a $0.71 dividend.
+The company also recently announced a quarterly dividend, which was paid on Tuesday, June 15th.
+Shareholders of record on Monday, May 31st were given a $0.71 dividend.
+This represents a $2.84 annualized dividend and a yield of 1.23%.
+This is a boost from Willis Towers Watson Public’s previous quarterly dividend of $0.31.
 The ex-dividend date of this dividend was Thursday, May 27th.
-This is a boost from Willis Towers Watson Public’s previous quarterly dividend of $0.31.
-This represents a $2.84 annualized dividend and a dividend yield of 1.23%.
 Willis Towers Watson Public’s dividend payout ratio (DPR) is presently 24.27%.

-A number of research firms have weighed in on WLTW.
-Morgan Stanley raised their price target on Willis Towers Watson Public from $240.00 to $258.00 and gave the company an “equal weight” rating in a research report on Friday, April 16th.
-Deutsche Bank Aktiengesellschaft raised their price target on Willis Towers Watson Public from $221.00 to $265.00 and gave the company a “hold” rating in a research report on Tuesday, May 4th.
-Keefe, Bruyette & Woods raised their price target on Willis Towers Watson Public from $148.00 to $159.00 and gave the company an “outperform” rating in a research report on Thursday, June 17th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lowered their price target on Willis Towers Watson Public from $320.00 to $300.00 and set a “buy” rating on the stock in a research report on Monday.
-Finally, Zacks Investment Research downgraded Willis Towers Watson Public from a “buy” rating to a “hold” rating and set a $274.00 price target on the stock. in a research report on Wednesday, May 5th.
-Five equities research analysts have rated the stock with a hold rating, two have issued a buy rating and one has given a strong buy rating to the stock.
-The company presently has an average rating of “Buy” and a consensus price target of $238.11.
+A number of research firms have recently commented on WLTW.
+Deutsche Bank Aktiengesellschaft increased their target price on Willis Towers Watson Public from $221.00 to $265.00 and gave the stock a “hold” rating in a research note on Tuesday, May 4th.
+Zacks Investment Research cut Willis Towers Watson Public from a “buy” rating to a “hold” rating and set a $274.00 target price on the stock. in a research note on Wednesday, May 5th.
+Keefe, Bruyette & Woods increased their target price on Willis Towers Watson Public from $148.00 to $159.00 and gave the stock an “outperform” rating in a research note on Thursday, June 17th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell cut their target price on Willis Towers Watson Public from $320.00 to $300.00 and set a “buy” rating on the stock in a research note on Monday.
+Finally, Morgan Stanley increased their price objective on Willis Towers Watson Public from $240.00 to $258.00 and gave the company an “equal weight” rating in a research report on Friday, April 16th.
+Five analysts have rated the stock with a hold rating, two have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+The company has a consensus rating of “Buy” and an average target price of $238.11.

 Willis Towers Watson Public Limited Company operates as an advisory, broking, and solutions company worldwide.
 The company's Human Capital and Benefits segment offers actuarial support, plan design, and administrative services for traditional pension and retirement savings plans; plan management consulting, broking, and administration services for health and group benefit programs; and benefits outsourcing services.